Imran Khan's assassination bid: Police in Pakistan's Punjab province finally register FIR | Law-Order

 Imran Khan's assassination bid: Police in Pakistan's Punjab province finally register FIR

-Police in Pakistan's Punjab province on Tuesday registered an FIR in the assassination attempt on former Prime Minister Imran Khan, days after the incident, and named the assailant who was taken into custody as the prime accused in the case.
+Punjab police on Tuesday registered an FIR over the failed assassination bid on Imran Khan and named the detained attacker as the prime accused, a day after Pakistan's top court ordered the provincial police chief to register the case within 24 hours or face suo motu action.

-The move comes after the Supreme Court on Monday ordered the provincial government to file an FIR in the assassination bid on Khan within 24 hours.

-The FIR named the assailant, Naveed Mohammad Basheer, as the prime accused.
+The FIR named the assailant, Naveed Mohammad Basheer, as the prime accused in Thursday's attack on the Pakistan Tehreek-e-Insaf (PTI) chairman, who suffered bullet injuries in the right leg, and booked him under the Anti-Terrorism Act.

-However, it does not mention the names of Pakistan Prime Minister Shehbaz Sharif, Interior Minister Rana Sanaullah and a senior Pakistan Army official Major General Faisal Naseer, three people who Khan had accused of hatching a plot to assassinate him.
+However, it does not mention the names of Prime Minister Shehbaz Sharif, Interior Minister Rana Sanaullah and Major General Faisal Naseer - three people who Khan had accused of hatching a plot to assassinate him.

+Punjab police said it has registered the FIR on the direction of the Supreme Court and named the suspect, Naveed, under Section 7 of the Anti-Terrorism Act, and Section 302, 324, and 440 of the Pakistan Penal Code.

+Commenting on the development, Khan said that his lawyers would give his position on the ''farcical FIR''.

+In a series of tweets, Khan said that his party's doors were open to ''all democratic loving forces''.

+''For the future of Pakistan the doors of PTI are open to all democratic loving forces to join our struggle for Justice, rule of law and freedom from foreign subservience — our goal of Haqeeqi Azadi,'' he tweeted.

-''We are going to challenge the FIR in the apex court,'' a senior leader of Khan's Pakistan Tehreek-e-Insaf (PTI) party Fawad Chaudhry said.
+Fawad Chaudhry, a senior leader of Khan's party, said they are going to challenge the FIR in the apex court.

 The delay in getting a case registered in Punjab province, which has PTI at the helm, has raised eyebrows.